refactorsaurusrex/HeadlessSlacker/readme.md

 <img src="https://raw.githubusercontent.com/refactorsaurusrex/HeadlessSlacker/master/Images/HeadlessSlackTrayIcon.png" />
 </p>

-- If you quit Slack entirely while Headless Slack is running, you can click the "@" system tray icon to restart and show Slack.
+- If you quit Slack entirely while Headless Slacker is running, you can click the "@" system tray icon to restart and show Slack.